 Funding sources for small business

-The following nine funding sources can help you start a small business.
+The following thirteen funding sources can help you start a small business.
 Some of these funding sources can be used by anyone.
-While others, like factoring or leasing, can be used only by certain businesses.
+While others, like factoring, can be used only by certain businesses.

 Source #1: Your savings

-Most entrepreneurs start their companies by investing their own savings.
-This source of financing can be ideal – if you can afford it.
-It puts you in full control of how much you are going to get.
+Most entrepreneurs start their companies by investing their savings.
+This source of financing can be ideal – if you have the funds.
+It puts you in complete control of your company.
 Furthermore, you never have to justify yourself to investors.
 This last point is an important benefit.
 You have the freedom to operate as you see best.
 There is a trade-off, though: this freedom usually comes at the expense of having little money.

 Saving up to start a business takes determination and sacrifice.
 Save a portion of your income every month.
 Save as much as you can for as long as you can.
 You will need every dollar you can get your hands on.
 Consequently, you may have to give up luxuries – such as vacations and new cars – for a while.
 The reward is the ability to launch your startup.

 Many entrepreneurs also use their credit – either through credit cards or a home equity loan – to start their small businesses.
 Be careful about using these sources, as you could ruin your credit, risk your home, or both.
 If possible, avoid using a home equity line of credit as the risk is too high.

 Credit cards are best used to pay expenses directly related to a project.
 Once the project is completed, and the client pays, pay the credit card back.
 It’s best not to use credit cards to pay for startup company expenses that are not related to a specific revenue-generating project.
 This strategy limits the chances of something going wrong that could damage your credit.